-+/o neutral or minimal progression with trajectory to trend toward desired outcome
+^{-/}o neutral or minimal regression with risk/trajectory to trend away from desired outcome

-14 The 2015-2017 and 2017-2019 Regional Travel Options Program Evaluations are the most recent evaluations available.
+9 The 2015-2017 and 2017-2019 Regional Travel Options Program Evaluations are the most recent evaluations available.
 A new Regional Travel Options Program evaluation is underway.